-When we first started out there were several items we initially thought were essential (looking at you, Vitamix – I know, I know…) only to find they did not warrant the valuable space they occupied.
+When we first started out there were several items we initially thought were “essential” (looking at you, Vitamix …) only to find they did not warrant the valuable space they occupied.
 Through trial and error we discovered some great and practical items that made our trip much more comfortable and enjoyable.
 This is our current list and we’re always looking for ways to make it better but as it stands these are personal items that we bring on almost all long-distance road trips.
 You may decide that some of our items aren’t essential to you or your family and that’s okay!
+This is our list and meant to inspire – nothing more, nothing less.

 Our priority is packing in such a way that we hit the sweet spot of comfort and organization while using as little space as possible.
 If you’re traveling with other people you may be able to share some of these items and therefore save on space.